Coroner recommends restricted access to glaciers

 Mr Davies says fencing off dangerous areas does not work and education and better signs are what is need.

 The club says it will oppose any recommendation to pass a by-law.

 DoC will have a ranger based at the Fox Glacier viewing area this summer to warn people of the danger.

-Next story in National: Woman seriously injured on new bus route
+Next story in New Zealand: Woman seriously injured on new bus route

 Copyright © 2010, Radio New Zealand